 Back to Top

 A resource is something the household can draw upon or sell for financial assistance.
 Most households are not subject to the resource limit.
-The household types that are still required to meet eligibility requirements for resources*, the resource limits and the type of resources which are considered are listed below.
+The household types that are still required to meet eligibility requirements for resources, resource limits for those households, and the type of resources which are considered are listed below.